Skip to main content

 Private methods

-Methods without pub are private — they can be called from other methods in the same component but are not exported in the WIT interface:
+Methods without pub are private — they can be called from other methods in the same component but are not exported:

 fn require_initialized(&self) {